xuankimtran/docs-1/pages/katalon-studio/docs/configure-keyboard-shortcuts.md

 1. Open Katalon Studio.
 From the main menu, go to **Window > Katalon Studio Preferences > General > Keys**.

-    The **Keys** dialog displays details about commands and the bound keyboard shortcuts of a scheme.
+    The **Keys** dialog displays details about commands and the associated keyboard shortcuts of a scheme as below.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/configure-keybinding/KS-Keys-dialog.png" alt="Keys dialog" width=70%>